Iotation: Iotated vowels

 As it was invented for the writing of Slavic languages, the original Cyrillic alphabet has relatively complex ways for representing iotation by devoting an entire class of letters to deal with the issue.
-There are letters which represent iotified vowels; the same letters also palatalize preceding consonants (with or without self-iotation), which is why iotation and palatalization are often mixed up.
+There are letters which represent iotated vowels; the same letters also palatalize preceding consonants (with or without self-iotation), which is why iotation and palatalization are often mixed up.
 There are also two special letters (soft sign Ь and hard sign Ъ) that also induce iotation; in addition, Ь palatalizes preceding consonant, allowing combinations of both palatalized (soft) and plain (hard) consonants with [j].
 Originally, these letters produced short vowels [i] and [u].
 The exact use depends on the language.

 The adjective for a phone which undergoes iotation is iotated.
-The adjective for a letter formed as a ligature of the Early Cyrillic I (І) and another letter, used to represent iotation, is iotified..
-The use of an iotified letter does not necessarily denote iotation.
-Even an iotified letter following a consonant letter is not iotated in most orthographies, but iotified letters imply iotated pronunciation after vowels, soft and hard signs as well as in isolation.
+The adjective for a letter formed as a ligature of the Early Cyrillic I (І) and another letter, used to represent iotation, is iotated..
+The use of an iotated letter does not necessarily denote iotation.
+Even an iotated letter following a consonant letter is not iotated in most orthographies, but iotated letters imply iotated pronunciation after vowels and soft and hard signs as well as in isolation.

-In the Cyrillic alphabet, some letter forms are iotified, formed as a ligature of Early Cyrillic I (І) and a vowel.
+In the Cyrillic alphabet, some letter forms are iotated, formed as a ligature of Early Cyrillic I (І) and a vowel.

-In old inscriptions, other iotified letters, even consonants, could be found, but they are not in the regular alphabet.
+In old inscriptions, other iotated letters, even consonants, could be found, but they are not in the regular alphabet.

 There are more letters that serve the same function, but their glyphs are not made in the same way.